alpineduo/alpineduo.github.io/_posts/2019-12-02-grubereck-hike-19.md

 : 45 min

 Start
-: Parking lot at Kreuth for
+: Parking lot at Kreuth for 3 euros

 Ascent
 : 2.5 hrs